MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 ![Lesson6 Chapter1 Notebim](images/Lesson6_Chapter1_notebim.PNG)

 Note: The titles that you see in your base scene hierarchy do not correspond to the names of the objects in the scene.
 The first thing we want to do is configure the lunar module by adding some functionality to it.
-By default, you should see a transform, a ridged body and a box collider in the inspector panel with the lunar module selected.
+By default, you should see a transform, a rigid body and a box collider in the inspector panel with the lunar module selected.
-A ridged body gives the object some physics to make it interactable.
+A rigid body gives the object some physics to make it interactable.
 This will allow us to add a force to it so that it can move on its own.
 In our case, so that it can be launched in to space.